BracketSpace/Easy-Watermark/readme.txt

 = What placeholders can I use in text watermark? =
 All available placeholders are listed in a box titled 'Placeholders' displayed while creating the Text Watermark.

+= Does the plugin work without the GD library? = Unfortunately, no. It is planned though for one of the releases in the undefined future.

 = Can you create a plugin for me? =

 Yes!
 We're offering a [custom plugin development](https://bracketspace.com/custom-development/) services.
 Feel free to contact us to find out how we can help you.